History of the Jews in Brody: Jewish population in Poland

-Jewish literary figures from Brody
+Jewish literary figures

 Famous Jewish literary historian Marcus Landau was Brody native.
-Jacob Goldenthal, one of the most renown Austrian orientalists was born at Brody, April 16, 1815 and died at Vienna Dec.
+Jacob Goldenthal, one of the most renown Austrian orientalists was born at Brody, April 16, 1815, and died at Vienna Dec.
 28, 1868.
 Goldenthal studied at the University of Leipzig.
 He was one of a few modern Jewish specialists on Sufism and Al-Ghazali.
 He issued Das Neue Zion, a monthly periodical in Leipzig (Nisan, 1845) of which only one number appeared.
 Another periodical which he edited, "Das Morgenland" was also short-lived.

 It is no doubt that the greatest among the literary figures Brody ever produced to the world was Joseph Roth, famous Austrian Jewish writer, was born on 2 September 1894 in a southern part of Brody called Shvaby (after German "Schwaben").
 His parents were Nahum Roth and Mariam (Grubel) Roth.
 His father died when Joseph was quite young.
 Grubel's family was raising little Joseph.
 From 1901 to 1913 had been studying in the local public school.
 In that school teaching was in German.
 He continued his studies in the above noted Brody gymnasium.
 The nostalgia for old days Austrian Brody was very strong in Roth's novels.
 He was missing his childhood and old Austrian lifestyle.
 His "March of Radetzky" showed author's moods and feelings.
 Roth masterly describes the Austrian epoch of his and local society's life.
 He showed different processes that were slowly destroying the great multicultural Habsburg state.
 Roth expresses his irony towards Franz Joseph.
 But at the same time through the lines the readers could feel nostalgia for stability in the society, old Galician folkways, even nostalgia after the Kaiser.
 The Austrian Gesellschaft für Literatur donated and fixed the memorial plate in honour of J. Roth in modern Brody with the words in Ukrainian and German: Der Dichter Joseph Roth hat im Mai 1913 an diesem Gymnasium die Matura sub Auspicis Imperatoris abgelegt.

 From 1918 Brodyite J. Roth was working in Vienna's newspaper as a journalist.
 In 1920 he moved to Berlin where he became a journalist of Frankfurter Zeitung.
 From 1922 he was working in social democratic newspaper Vorvarts (Forward).
 This newspaper did match his personal beliefs.
 At the same year he married Frederica Raiher.
 When Nazis came to power Joseph left Berlin.
 He was moving from one European city to another.
 Last years of his life Roth spent in Paris where he died on May 27, 1939.

 Brody produced also one of the most noted Israeli literary scholars, Hebrew and Yiddish writer, Knesset member, professor of Hebrew University Dov Sadan (born Stock, 1909–1989) who was born in Brody, Galicia and immigrated to Palestine in 1925.
 He was a member of the staff of the Davar daily newspaper and the Am Oved publishing house.
 In 1932, he served for four months as secretary to Shmuel Agnon, being his lifelong friend.